fish546-2018/hj-pangolin/README.md

   -fastqc: contains `FASTQC` and `multiQC` results

 #### Project Timeline

-**Week 4:** Set up project directory and organization for running analyses on Mox.
+**Week 4:** Set up project directory and organization for running analyses on Mox

 **Week 5:** Run ```FASTQC``` on raw sequences files using GNU parallel to learn how to split up commands

-**Week 6:** Check md5sum of the downloaded reference genome and index reference genome for BWA
+**Week 6:** Check md5sum of the downloaded reference genome and index reference genome for `BWA`

-**Week 7:** Run BWA on fastq files for all 10 individuals
+**Week 7:** Run `BWA` on fastq files for all 10 individuals

-**Week 9:** Run FreeBayes on aligned bam files
+**Week 9:** Run `FreeBayes` and `ANGSD` on aligned bam files

+**Week 10:** Visualize the process and results of the project

 #### Next Steps

-1. Filter identified SNPs using various quality filters
-2. Identify the top most informative SNPs
+1. Filter identified SNPs using various quality filter and identify the top most informative SNPs
 3. Use a genome-aware primer designing software to design primers around SNPs of interest
+4. Sequence museum samples and re-analyze the data with full dataset